cloudmesh-community/book/chapters/msg/graphql.md

 ### Fragments

-Let us look at the following complex query, which includes repetitive
+Fragments allow us to reuse portions of a query.
+Let us look at the following complex query, which includes repetitive fields:
-fields:

 ```graphql
 {